lxkier/hello-world/README.md

 # First GitHub
 Its all about GitHub
-This is hello world.
-All about hello world.
+Hello world.
+Welcome to GitHub